rust-lang/reference/src/items/implementations.md

 the _associated items_ to the implementing type.

 Inherent implementations associate the contained items to the implementing type.
-The associated item has a path of a path to the implementing type followed by the associate item's path component.
+The path of an associated item consists of a path to the implementing type followed by the associate item's path component.
 Inherent implementations cannot contain associated type aliases.